Perth-Artifactory/util/README.md

 ### Public event report

 Generates a HTML event report for event hosts that do not have access to TidyHQ.
+Initial code from [eventReports](https://github.com/Perth-Artifactory/eventReports)

 #### Setup